 Conservation is the main tenet of our work at The Land Conservancy for Southern Chester County.
-We have conserved approximately 915 acres of land to-date, with several easements currently in the pipeline.
+We have conserved approximately 1015 acres of land to-date, with several easements and acquisitions currently in the pipeline.
 Our goal is to create conservation corridors, protecting vital contiguously conserved land and heritage sites.
 Open space and natural resources are vital to our community’s health and well-being, and TLC actively works to protect them in perpetuity.

 A conservation easement is a landowner’s voluntary agreement restricting the use and development of his or her property.
 Completing a conservation easement involves a number of specific activities leading from the first meeting to the final recording of the easement in the County’s real estate records.
 Initially, a representative of TLC seeks to understand a landowner’s objectives and the impact of conservation of the property.
 This is perhaps the most critical step and can take the longest to accomplish in order to meet the needs of both the landowner and TLC.
 Other activities include an appraisal of the property and a detailed evaluation to identify the property’s existing conditions and its natural and cultural resources.

 The preservation process is the beginning of a long-term relationship between the landowner and TLC.
 As the options for conservation may not be readily apparent to landowners, we are available to meet with individuals or groups of residents to share ideas and answer questions.